Wyatt Hrudka - From Bikes to Websites - Web by Wyatt

 I didn’t set out to become a web designer or an SEO specialist.
 I became one out of necessity.
 I didn’t have a budget for an agency.
 If something needed to be fixed, optimized, or rebuilt, I had to figure it out myself.

-Before I get into websites, I want to tell you about an oven.
+Before I get into websites, I want to tell you about the $6,000 bicycle heat treatment oven that should have cost well over $100,000.
 It explains a lot about how I approach problems.

 When I started manufacturing in-house, Wyatt Bicycles needed a process called solution heat treatment to bring our aluminum frames to the right strength after welding a frame.
 For a while, we outsourced it.
 The quality was inconsistent, the lead times were long, and the cost was high.
 So I started looking at buying an in-house oven.